 - Scientific animation makes complex concepts easier to understand for a wide ranging audience.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 The project timeline depends on the volume of animation required.

-Broadcast projects often require multiple short (~10 second) clips that are interspersed with live action footage.
-The number and length of the clips determine the total project time, which can vary widely from a TV series to one hour documentary.
+Broadcast projects often require multiple short (~10 second) clips that are interspersed with live- action footage.
+The number and length of the clips determine the total project time, which can vary widely from a TV series to a one hour documentary.
 Most documentary projects we’ve worked on have spanned 3–6 months for the animation production.

 Regardless of the nature of the production — short clips or complete animated story — we provide a detailed timeline when we quote on a project, so you’ll have a good idea of how long your animation will take to produce.

 Our storyboard artists and scientific animators hold Master of Science, Biomedical Communications (M.Sc.BMC) degrees.
 This specialized training and our many years visualizing scientific topics is the reason we can explain complex scientific concepts more clearly and accurately than animators without formal science training.
-There are scientific animation companies that do use low-cost foreign animation production.
+There are animation companies that do use low-cost offshore animation production.
 If you’re considering hiring one of these studios, we advise first inquiring about the scientific training of their staff.